Money laundering and terrorist financing – suspicious activity reports

 Who is this warning notice relevant to?

-This warning notice is relevant to all regulated persons, especially Compliance Officers for Legal Practice (COLPs), Compliance Officers for Finance and Administration (COFAs) and firms' Money Laundering Reporting Officers.
+This warning notice is relevant to all regulated persons, especially Compliance Officers for Legal Practice (COLPs), Compliance Officers for Finance and Administration (COFAs) and firms' Money Laundering Reporting Officers and Money Laundering Compliance Officers.

-The Solicitors Regulation Authority (SRA) supervises those it regulates for compliance with money laundering legislation.
-In the course of its business, the SRA has identified an increasing risk of firms failing to have adequate systems and controls to prevent, detect and report money laundering.
+We supervise individuals and firms we regulate for compliance with money laundering legislation.
+We have identified a significant risk of firms failing to have adequate systems and controls to prevent, detect and report money laundering.

-Recently, the National Crime Agency (NCA) produced an analysis of SARs it receives for consent to proceed with transactions ("consent SARs").
-You will know that under the Proceeds of Crime Act (POCA) 2002 you are required to submit a SAR to the NCA if you know or suspect, or have reason to know or suspect, that an individual is engaged in money laundering and the information has come to you in the course of your business.
+Recently, the NCA produced an analysis of suspicious activity reports (SARs) it receives for consent to proceed with transactions (known as "consent SARs" or "defence against Anti-Money Laundering SARs (DAML)").
+Under the Proceeds of Crime Act (POCA) 2002, you are required to submit a SAR to the NCA if you know or suspect, or have reason to know or suspect, that an individual is engaged in money laundering and the information has come to you in the course of your business.
 There are similar obligations to submit SARs in relation to terrorist financing offences under the Terrorism Act (TACT) 2000.

-Failure to make a disclosure to the NCA in appropriate circumstances can in itself be a criminal offence, and proceeding with a transaction in the absence of consent may result in the commission of a principal money laundering offence.
+Failure to make a disclosure to the NCA in appropriate circumstances can be a criminal offence and proceeding with a transaction in the absence of consent may result in the commission of a principal money laundering offence.

-You should have regard to the SRA Principles; your specific obligations under Chapter 7 of the SRA Code of Conduct 2011, in particular Outcome 7.5 - to comply with the Money Laundering Regulations 2007; and generally with legislation such as your legal obligations under POCA 2002 and TACT 2000.
+You should have regard to the Standards and Regulations, in particular paragraph 7.1 of the Code of Conduct for Solicitors, RELs and RFLs, and paragraph 3.1 of the Code of Conduct for Firms, to make sure you comply with the Money Laundering Regulations 2017, and with legislation such as your legal obligations under POCA 2002 and TACT 2000.

 We expect all firms and individuals regulated by us to comply with the NCA guidance in relation to submitting consent SARs.

-- If known, the whereabouts of the property that is known or suspected to be criminal property, terrorist property or derived from terrorist property; and
+- If known, the whereabouts of the property that is known or suspected to be criminal property, terrorist property or derived from terrorist property

-If under (4) and (5) the identity of the person or persons and/or the whereabouts of the property is not known, then any information believed or reasonably believed that may assist in identifying (4) or (5) or both.
+If under (4) and (5) the identity of the person or persons or the whereabouts of the property is not known, then any information believed or reasonably believed that may assist in identifying (4) or (5) or both should be provided in the SAR.

-Failure to comply with this enforcement notice may lead to disciplinary action, criminal prosecution or both.
+Failure to comply with this warning notice may lead to disciplinary action, criminal prosecution or both.

 For guidance on warning signs that a transaction may be suspicious see our Warning notice: Money laundering and terrorist financing.